melanieritchot/Anne-of-Green-Gables-eBook/V3AnneofGreenGables.md

 But as,

 :::{.poetry}
-The Cæsar’s pageant shorn of Brutus’ bust<br/>Did but of Rome’s best son remind her more,
+| The Cæsar’s pageant shorn of Brutus’ bust
+| Did but of Rome’s best son remind her more,
 :::

 so the marked absence of any tribute or recognition from Diana Barry who was sitting with Gertie Pye embittered Anne’s little triumph.